Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 The column has a value for the country of Mexico, but no shape exists for Mexico in the spatial column.

 The column has a value for the country of Mexico and the shape exists for Mexico in the spatial column, but the names are mismatched.
-The data columns in Oracle Analytics Cloud might have the value MEX and the spatial column might have MXC.
+The data columns might have the value MEX and the spatial column might have MXC.

 BI Key Delimiter

 Available only when multiple columns are specified for one key.
-Specifies a single ASCII character (such as a comma or underscore) to function as a delimiter for combining the data columns in Oracle Analytics Cloud that form a key.
+Specifies a single ASCII character (such as a comma or underscore) to function as a delimiter for combining the data columns that form a key.

 Specifies whether the layer is a polygon, point, or line geometry layer.
 The type that you select affects the formatting that users can apply to the layer.